Itswali/vet-clinic/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: GITHUB Pages.

 <!--
 Example: